CAT 2025 Test Taking Strategy: Expert Tips for Maximising Scores

 Do Mock Test Analysis Strategically

 Treat mock tests as diagnostic tools, not just practice.
 Analyse time per question, accuracy, and attempt patterns.
-By refining your mock test strategy for for CAT 2025, you can enhance your speed, accuracy, and decision-making skills.
+By refining your mock test strategy for CAT 2025, you can enhance your speed, accuracy, and decision-making skills.
 Continuous analysis ensures that every practice session contributes to breaking through the plateau.

 Maintain the Right Mindset for CAT 2025